aheward/TestFactory/README.md

 Design Pattern
 --------------

-The TestFactory was written assuming that the following rules would be followed, to the maximum extent practical.
-Any code that does not follow these rules is probably not DRY.
+The TestFactory was written assuming the following guiding principles.
+Any code that does not follow them is probably not DRY.

 1. Page Classes contain methods relating to interactions with page elements only--meaning the getting or setting of values, or the clicking of links or buttons.
 Any more complicated page interactions are handled in the Data Object classes, or in the test step definitions.
 2. Data Objects represent definable data structure entities in the system being tested.
     As data, they fit into the [CRUD Model](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and thus have methods that correspond to those basic functions.
 3. Data Objects have a single method for each of the CRUD functions, and additional custom methods are avoided without compelling arguments for their inclusion in the class.
-4. When editing Data Objects, first the data in the system under test is updated, then the data object's instance variables--using `set_options`.
+4. When a Data Object is executing its `edit` method, first the data in the system under test is updated, then the data object's instance variables are updated--using `set_options`.
-5. Navigation within the system under test is handled conditionally inside the Data Object methods unless there are specific reasons to explicitly navigate in a step definition.
+5. Site navigation is handled using conditional methods (meaning they only navigate if necessary) inside the Data Object, unless there are specific reasons to explicitly navigate in a step definition.
+This keeps step definitions from being unnecessarily cluttered.
-6. Specifying non-default test variables for data objects is done using key/value hash pairs, as follows:
+6. Specifying non-default test variables for data objects is done using key/value hash pairs that are parameters of the data object's CRUD methods.
+It is _not_ done by explicitly assigning values to the instance variables.
+Examples:
     ```ruby
     # During object creation, following the name of the class
     @data_object = make DataObject, :attrib1 => "Custom Value 1", :attrib2 => "Custom Value 2" # etc...